Shaykh Abdul Aziz Ahmed Fredericks

 He also did research at the School of Oriental and African Studies.
 He has published a number of articles on education and designed the curriculum of Islamia School London at the time it achieved Voluntary Aided Status.
 The curriculum was published by the Islamia Schools Trust.

-He edited many books on Islam including several under the direct supervision of his teacher, Fethullah Gulen.
 He has worked as a teacher, Head Teacher and School Prinicipal in England, Scotland, South Africa, Saudi Arabia and USA.
 As an educational consultant, he has worked on projects in Turkey, Yemen, Kenya, Jordan and South Africa.
 He has a special interest in special educational needs and additional support and currently works full time as Additional Support Manager for a local education authority.
 He has worked as a policy advisor for several education authorities and schools including the UK Madrasa network.

 His Islamic Studies took him to various parts of the world where he studied under many prominent traditional scholars.
 They include Ahmed Mashur al-Haddad under whom he studied in Jeddah and Abdul Rahman al-Khitamy in Kenya.
 He translated the Essentials of Islam by Ahmed bin Zayn al-Habashi and Forty Hadith on the Quran by Mullah ‘Ali al-Qari and is currently working on translations of al-Nasaih al-Dinniya of Imam al-Haddad and Riyadatul Sibyan ofImam al-Ramli.